 The rainiest month in Jamaica is October, which is towards the end of the wet season.
 Booked your vacation in Jamaica this month?
 Don’t worry!
 Tropical rainfall will come, and it will go, leaving plenty of hours left in the day filled with sunshine and warm temperatures.

-February and March are Jamaica’s driest months with the least amount of rainfall.
+The driest months seen in Jamaica are February and March, which see the least amount of rainfall.
 These months fall smack in the middle of peak season.

-Overall, there’ll be less rainfall in Montego Bay and Ocho Rios, compared to Negril.
+When comparing the rainfall in the different towns in Jamaica, overall you can expect less rain in Montego Bay and Ocho Rios, compared to Negril.
 This shouldn’t scare you away from this amazing beach paradise though!

 See the average rainfall by area below to pick your best time to visit Negril, Ocho Rios or Montego Bay.